 You will see details like the registrant (domain name owner) name, registry name, the domain name contacts, and other elements such as the domain name’s current status and expiry date.

 Can I transfer a domain name to OVHcloud?

-Yes — at any time, you can transfer a domain name currently managed by another registrar to OVHcloud.
+Yes, you can at any time transfer a domain name currently managed by another registrar to OVHcloud.
 For domain transfer to proceed smoothly, the domain name must not be expired or locked.
 Our transfer domain page gives a step-by-step breakdown of everything you need to be aware of when transferring a website domain to another registrar.

 Find a domain name for your business

 Deciding on a future domain name can be a tricky task.
 Several hundred million domain names are already reserved, and used worldwide — so you need to consider whether the domain name you choose is available, and how relevant it is to your project.
+If the domain you want already has a domain owner, you will need to find an alternative internet domain so that your web users can find you.
+Otherwise, you can find out about domain ownership details via a domain Whois search, then get in touch with the current owner to check whether you can buy a domain name off them.
+You can find more details on this below, in the ‘domain name market’ section below.
 Generally, a generic domain name with competitive keywords will already be reserved, or it may be available on the secondary market.
 When you register your brand, make sure that your trade name or company name is available to reserve as a domain name.
 It is usually the easiest name to assign as a web address, and one that your visitors will easily remember.
 Keep in mind that your domain name should be memorable for visitors and customers —it must be short, and easy to understand.
-You can reserve several domain names to suit your usage, and redirect to the server your website is hosted on.
+You can reserve several domain names and subdomains to suit your web-presence, and redirect to the server your website is hosted on.

 The domain name market